Reading time 25 minutes.

 Your Password needs to be easy for you to remember but hard for someone else to guess.

-2. So decide on a password and click sign up!
+2. Decide on a password and sign up!

 Your master password is the only password LastPass can’t remember for you, so write this down on a piece of paper and lock it in a safe.

-Don’t worry Recovering your master password if you forget it is possible.
+Don’t worry, you can recover your master password if you forget it.

 LastPass will detect which browser you are using and send you to the correct download page.

 I’m installing it on Google Chrome, if you’d like to install it for a different browser you can see the available options here.